yellowmessenger/documentation/docs/platform_concepts/growth/dataexplorer/table_join.md

 ## Limitations of a table join

 1. Table binning is not supported while filtering the tables.
-2. Exporting the new table as a CSV is not possible.
-3. You cannot add custom formulas to a report created by joining 2 tables.
+2. You cannot add custom formulas to a report created by joining 2 tables.